cryptocracy/flows/README.md

 `$ blockstack info`  // if this is the first time, it will initialize a new wallet, you will be prompted to save a password, DO NOT LOST THIS PASSWORD OR YOUR MASTER KEY

+`$ sudo rngd -r /dev/urandom` // might be required if you are having troubles generating the wallet (if it stalls out when creating the password)

 ***(Do not lose your master key and password)***

 ### Import & Setup Flow: